Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) have been intensively studied for their expressive representation and learning performance on graph-structured data, enabling effective modeling of complex relational dependencies among nodes and edges in various domains such as social networks, molecular chemistry, and recommendation systems.
-However, the standalone GNNs can unleash threat surfaces and privacy implications, as some sensitive graph-structured data is collected and processed in a centralized setting.
-To solve this issue and achieve data autonomy, Federated Graph Neural Networks (FedGNNs) are proposed to facilitate collaborative learning over decentralized local graph data, aiming to preserve user privacy.
-Yet, emerging research indicates that even in privacy-preserving settings, shared model updates, particularly gradients, can unintentionally leak sensitive information of local users.
+Federated Graph Neural Networks (FedGNNs) facilitate collaborative learning across multiple clients with graph-structured data while preserving user privacy.
+However, emerging research indicates that within this setting, shared model updates, particularly gradients, can unintentionally leak sensitive information of local users.
 Numerous privacy inference attacks have been explored in traditional federated learning and extended to graph settings, but the problem of label distribution inference in FedGNNs remains largely underexplored.
 In this work, we introduce Fed-Listing (\underline{Fed}erated \underline{L}abel D\underline{ist}ribution \underline{In}ference in \underline{G}NNs), a novel gradient-based attack designed to infer the private label statistics of target clients in FedGNNs without access to raw data or node features.
 Fed-Listing only leverages the final-layer gradients exchanged during training to uncover statistical patterns that reveal class proportions in a stealthy manner.
-An auxiliary shadow dataset is used to generate diverse label partitioning strategies, simulating various client distributions, on which the attack model is obtained.
 Extensive experiments on four benchmark datasets and three GNN architectures show that Fed-Listing significantly outperforms existing baselines, including random guessing and Decaf, even under challenging non-i.i.d. scenarios.
-Moreover, applying defense mechanisms can barely reduce our attack performance, unless the model's utility is severely degraded.
-Our findings expose a critical privacy vulnerability in FedGNNs and highlight the need for more effective defenses against gradient-based information leakage.
-Our code implementation is available here: https://github.com/suprimnakarmi/Fed-Listing.
+Moreover, existing defense mechanisms can barely reduce the attack performance of Fed-Listing, unless the model's utility is severely degraded.
+The \emph{code implementation} and \emph{Supplementary materials} are available here: https://github.com/suprimnakarmi/Fed-Listing.